 Garrick entered the acting profession anonymously, in a mask.
-In March 1741, upon the illness of the actor billed to take the part, he dashed onto the stage as Harlequin at a small, unlicensed theatre in Goodman’s Fields.
+In March 1741, upon the illness of the actor billed to take the part, he dashed onto the stage as Harlequin at a small, but unlicensed theatre in Goodman’s Fields.

-His mother had died in 1740, but he still dared not tell his family that he had entered a profession then generally held in low esteem.
+His mother had died in 1740, but he still dared not tell his family, that he had entered a profession then generally held in low esteem.
 Not until the night after his astounding first appearance as Richard III in 1741 did he break the news to Peter.

-The instant success of a young, unknown actor in a major tragic Shakespearean part remains one of the romances of theatrical history.
+The instant success of a young, unknown actor in a major tragic Shakespearean part, remains one of the romances of theatrical history.
 The Garrick legend was founded in a single night.

 In the season of 1746–47 Garrick made his only appearances at Covent Garden.
-John Rich had also secured James Quin, the outstanding exponent of the old style of acting, and the season became a duel between them.
+John Rich had also secured James Quin, the outstanding exponent of the old style of acting and the season became a duel between them.

 Reforms of Drury Lane Theatre

 In April of 1747 friends in the city helped Garrick to raise £8,000, his share of the purchase money for the lease and furnishings of Drury Lane Theatre and renewal of the patent, in partnership with one James Lacy, a failed actor with a flair for the entertainment trade, who had been stage manager at Covent Garden.

 He had announced to his brilliant new troupe that they would find his rule stricter than any to which they were accustomed.
 Among his stars were Macklin, Woffington, and Kitty Clive, the only actress of whom he was said to be afraid, but one who was to become a dear friend.

-He had made plans for reforming audiences as well as actors.
+Plans were made for reforming audiences as well as actors.
 He tried refusing admittance behind the scenes and on the stage and attempted to discontinue the practice of reduced entry fees for those who left early or came late, but these changes resulted in riots.

-He would present Nahum Tate’s 1681 adaption of King Lear, without the Fool and with a happy ending, and give The Fairies (A Midsummer Night’s Dream) without the clownish artisans and Hamlet without the gravediggers and the tragic fate of Ophelia.
+He would present Nahum Tate’s 1681 adaption of King Lear, without the Fool and with a happy ending.
+Gave The Fairies (A Midsummer Night’s Dream) without the clownish artisans and Hamlet without the gravediggers and the tragic fate of Ophelia.

 In general, his audiences, accustomed to rewritings of Shakespeare, accepted his “improvements” with docility: they at least had the merit of keeping the plays on the stage by suiting them to the taste of the time.
 Moreover, Garrick’s acting and casting often succeeded in interpreting character in a way closer to Shakespeare and new to the audience.

 On June 22, 1749, Garrick married Eva Maria Veigel, a Viennese opera dancer who spoke little English and was a devout Roman Catholic.
 Under the stage name of La Violette, she had enchanted audiences at the Opera House in the Haymarket in 1746.

 Successes And Setbacks

-He was a young expert in scenic design who came to Garrick from Paris, far surpassed them.
+He was a young expert in scenic design who came to Garrick from Paris and far surpassed them.
 For his own spectacular “Christmas gambol,” Harlequin’s Invasion (1759), with music by William Boyce, he wrote the patriotic song, “Heart of Oak.”

 The bitter “Epistle to Mrs. Woffington” of 1745 exposing “the naked truth”) and to his wife.
-As a dramatist (he wrote more than 20 plays and “entertainments” and adapted many more), he suffers from having written for a particular company and audience; and his farces and burlesques, though lively, have not held the stage.
+As a dramatist (he wrote more than 20 plays and “entertainments” and adapted many more).
+He suffered from having written for a particular company and audience.
+His farces and burlesques, though lively, have not lasted over time.

 Only The Clandestine Marriage(1766), written with George Colman the Elder, is still successfully revived.
 His letters, however, have lasting interest.
 All of his life a prolific letter writer, he wrote as he acted, with ease, spontaneity, and versatility.
 His letters are a valuable source for the details of his busy life, the tangled theatrical history of his time, and his character and outlook.